devrobertpalmer/sendTexts/README.md

 <li>Use `SkipList.json` to skip sending messages to those numbers that respond to you that they wish you would not send them messages.
 </ul>

 The [ExampleOnly.json](./ExampleOnly.json) file is a list of names that will be the only names from your list that will receive your text message.
+This is optional.

 Confirm by using `-dry` before sending to see who will receive your message.

+Also, it is recommended that you try texting yourself using the `-names:\<my name\>` option to reduce the sending just to yourself.

+The script uses SMS to send the message.

 <pre>
 Usage: node sendAllMessages.js [options]